logux/docs/3-concepts/2-action.md

 ## Permissions Check

-Logux Server will reject any action if it was not explicitly allowed by developer:
+Logux Server rejects any action if it was not explicitly allowed by developer:

 <details open><summary><b>Logux Server</b></summary>